Dr. Laura Warner

-Dr. Warner earned Bachelors and Masters degrees (Environmental Horticulture) from the University of Florida and her doctorate (Agricultural Leadership, Education, and Communications) jointly from Texas A&M and Texas Tech Universities.
+Dr. Warner has Bachelors and Masters degrees in Environmental Horticulture from the University of Florida, and an Ed.D. in Agricultural Leadership, Education, and Communications jointly from Texas A&M and Texas Tech Universities.

 Cultivating Community Change: Certificate Program in Social Marketing — Social marketing is a proven behavior-change strategy that applies traditional marketing principles to behavior change that benefits a community and its residents.
 Dr. Warner offers this online certificate program, designed to provide an overview of this strategy as applied to Extension and outreach programming.

 Warner, L. A., Lamm, A. J., & Kumar Chaudhary, A. (2018).
 Florida residents’ perceived role in protecting water quantity and quality through landscape practices.
 Landscape and Urban Planning, 171, 1–6. doi:10.1080/1533015X.2017.1388199

 Warner, L. A, Diaz, J. M., & Kumar Chaudhary, A. (2018).
 Informing urban landscape water conservation extension programs using behavioral research.
 Journal of Agricultural Education, 59(2), 32–48. doi:10.5032/jae.2018.02032